grapa-dev/grapa/docs-site/docs/type/FLOAT.md

 492.0
 ```

 The binary represenation for a grapa $FLOAT includes the items returned from the decode method - sign, trunc, fix, exp, max, extra, data.
-For the binary format, see the source in [GrapaFloat.cpp](../../source/grapa/GrapaFloat.cpp) for GrapaFloat::FromBytes.
+For more details on the binary format, see theGrapaFloat implementation.

 ```
 > (30.75).raw()